pachyderm/pachyderm/doc/docs/master/enterprise/auth/index.md

 Setting up Pachyderm's User Access Management (also referred to as "Authentication and Authorization" or "Auth" in this documentation) requires to follow those 3 simple steps:

+!!!
+Attention
+      If you have enabled the enterprise features [through Helm, auth is already activated](../auth/).

+      In this case, a `pachyderm-bootstrap-config` k8s secret is automatically created containing an entry for your [rootToken](../../#activate-user-access-management).
+Use `{{"kubectl get secret pachyderm-bootstrap-config -o go-template='{{.data.rootToken | base64decode }}'"}}` to retrieve it and save it where you see fit.

+	  **This secret is only used when configuring through helm**

 1. [Activate the feature](#activate-user-access-management).
 1. Create a connector and [connect the IdP of your choice to Pachyderm (Dex)](./authentication/idp-dex.md).
 1. Optional: Manage your Authorization. i.e.,[assign specific Roles to IdP users](./authorization/role-binding.md) on given Pachyderm Ressources.